tianzhaotju/LEAM/README.md

-#### 10. The influence of the number of mutation faults, which can be controlled by beam size, on mutation-based FL (Chart)
+#### (10) The influence of the number of mutation faults, which can be controlled by beam size, on mutation-based FL
 <img src="./pictures/beamsizefl.png" alt="drawing" width="800">

 --- ---